 Whilst our members may have different backgrounds, reasons to be involved and priorities, they have a shared purpose – to improve the lives of people affected by young onset dementia.

 10% are people living with young onset dementia

 28% are family members or friends

 42% work in the field of health and social care

 4% are young onset dementia service providers

-Our members represent a large number of service providers and organisations across the UK including:
+Our members work within organisations in the UK including:

 Alzheimer’s Research UK